Many-Body Neural Network Wavefunction for a Non-Hermitian Ising Chain: Acknowledgments

 \section{Acknowledgments}

 We thank Kai Phillip Schmidt for insightful discussion on the model Hamiltonian.
 We thank Anton Montag for the discussions on confirming the emergence of exceptional points in our system.
 We also thank Jan Alexander Koziol for enriching discussions on the numerical implementation of the local energy.
 L.W. and F.K.K. acknowledge funding from the Max Planck Society Lise Meitner Excellence Program~\mbox{2.0}.
+F.K.K. also acknowledges funding from the European Union's ERC Starting Grant ``NTopQuant'' (101116680).
+Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the European Union or the European Research Council (ERC).
+Neither the European Union nor the granting authority can be held responsible for them.